KDE/kube/docs/design.md

 This makes it possible for i.e. a maillist to display a note-widget directly inline, or letting the parent component handle the action to show a full note editor.
 If nothing handles the action, the root component (the shell)can switch to the note application component.

 ## Third party users of components
-Since components are self contained and made available throuh the KPackage sytem, external applications can load fully functional Kube components.
+Since components are self contained and made available as QML plugins, external applications can load fully functional Kube components.

 For example, the KDE calendar plasmoid could load the Kube Event Viewer component when available, and thus provide Kube's full functionality of that component, including all actions etc, without having to reimplement the Domain Logic (as is the case if only data access is provided through Sink).